SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 To care for your skin in the treatment area:

-• Wash the treatment area gently with lukewarm water only.
+• Wash the treatment area gently with lukewarm water and a gentle cleanser.
 Don't scrub your skin.

 • Don't use strong scented soaps.